New Beginnings: The Young Canadians’ Intra-Jewish Dialogue

 Steering Committee Members 2014-2016: Brandon Crandall, Gabriel Granatstein, Jamie Levin, Josh Martow, Matt Gordner, Matthew Lipton, Spencer McMurray

-Stay tuned for more information about our third Dialogue Session on Intergenerational Jewish issues.
-This session will take place in late July.
+Stay tuned for more information about our upcoming Dialogue Sessions: What Are #JewishPriorities?
+Identity, Policy and Politics & The Canadian Jewry, and Intergenerational Jewish issues.
+These sessions will take place in the fall.